6th Cavalry Brigade (United States): Air Cavalry

 While based at Fort Hood the brigade also had a small Pathfinder detachment assigned.

 In the autumn of 1990, two subordinate units of the brigade (including the 2nd Battalion, 158th Aviation Regiment), were deployed to Saudi Arabia.
 These units would go on to take part in Operation Desert Shield and later Operation Desert Storm.

-Modern Day
+Among the brigade commanders was Walter H. Yates Jr.

 On 16 June 2005, both the 6th Cavalry Brigade and the 17th Aviation Brigade were inactivated and their assets were merged into the Combat Aviation Brigade, 2d Infantry Division, thus ending the lineage.